kxdang/kiendang.me/README.md

 7.  **PrismJS**
     To allow for code syntax highlighting based on language.
 Gatsby documentation [here](https://www.gatsbyjs.org/packages/gatsby-remark-prismjs/) and followed external post [here](https://dev.to/niklasmtj/implement-prismjs-in-gatsbyjs-fff)

-Please feel free to take a look at what I did and the code/commits that were labeled for each step.
-They are in the order of implementation.
+Please feel free to take a look at commit history.
+They are in the order of implementation since creation of blog.

-## 🐛 Known bug:

-Light mode does not function properly when user OS has a default theme of dark mode.
-This causes the browser to go set their own defaults in dark mode and overrides light mode settings.
-However, light mode works correctly when user has set to default light mode theme in OS.

 ## 🎓 Learning Gatsby